 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

 - Watermelon: You can buy a seedless watermelon just to make jelly or you can use leftover chopped watermelon that is sitting in your fridge.
 If you aren’t using seedless watermelon, you will spend more time during the straining step.
 Just be sure to choose a watermelon that has lots of terrific flavor.
+Choose a watermelon with deep green rind that has a round yellow spot where it sat on the farm.

 - Granulate sugar: You can use any sweetener to make jams and jellies, but tried and true white sugar works perfectly.
 You can adjust the amount you use based on how sweet you like your jelly and how sweet your watermelon is.